ajinkabeer/Portfolio/README.md

 # ⭐️ Personal portfolio

 A simple portfolio page built using HTML & CSS.

-# 💫 Deploy
-This app is deployed on GitHub pages.